codesandbox/docs/packages/projects-docs/pages/faq.md

 This is because iOS suspends the process while the application is in background and with it all its activity.

 ### My sandbox requires Node.js 14 but the app uses Node.js 12.
 How can I change the Node.js version?
-The application uses a Node.js port that hasn’t been upgraded to Node.js 14 as we have been focused on integrating CodeSandbox Projects instead.
-We will be making changes in this front so please stay tuned.
+The application uses a Node.js port that hasn’t been upgraded to Node.js 14 as we have been focused on integrating the new CodeSandbox experience instead.
+We will be making changes in this front, so please stay tuned.

 ## Repositories